bcgov/nr-broker/docs/dev_intention_usage.md

 * Envconsul

 ## Accessing Action

+**Examples:** Run Liquibase, GitHub Action, other one-off or scheduled activities

 If you are following the access workflow, you'll be using the role id (provided) to retrieve a wrapped token with access to Vault.
 The token will have policies that are identical to a provisioned token.
 The 'provision/token/self' API allows you to skip sending a request to Vault to do the login yourself.
 The main difference is that the token cannot be renewed.
 The example here assumes some kind of database upgrade is going on.